Hurricane Neddy

 "Hurricane Neddy" is the eighth episode of the eighth season of the American animated television series The Simpsons.
 It originally aired on Fox in the United States on December 29, 1996.
-It was written by Steve Young, directed by Bob Anderson, and features a cameo by Jon Lovitz as Jay Sherman from The Critic.
+It was written by Steve Young, directed by Bob Anderson and features a cameo by Jon Lovitz as Jay Sherman from The Critic.
 In the episode, a violent hurricane strikes Springfield.
 By pure chance, the only building destroyed is the Flanders home.
 As a result, Ned begins to lose his faith in God and the townspeople around him, especially Homer, leading him to a nervous breakdown.

 Plot

 As Hurricane Barbara approaches Springfield, panicked citizens ransack the Kwik-E-Mart.
-After the storm, the Simpsons leave their basement to find their home unscathed, and their next-door neighbor, Ned Flanders, emerges from a heap of rubble to find his house destroyed, forcing the Flanders family to take shelter in the church basement after becoming homeless.
-Ned's house is uninsured, as he regards insurance as a form of gambling.
-Ned is further discouraged after learning that his business, The Leftorium, was looted after the storm.
-Distraught, Ned asks Rev. Lovejoy if God is punishing him despite his strict adherence to his faith, like Job.
+After the storm, the Simpsons leave their basement to find their home unscathed.
+However their neighbor, Ned Flanders, emerges from a heap of rubble to find his house destroyed, forcing the Flanders to take shelter in the church basement after becoming homeless.
+Their house is uninsured, as Ned regards insurance as a form of gambling.
+He is further discouraged after learning that his business, The Leftorium, was looted after the storm.
+Distraught, he asks Rev. Lovejoy if God is punishing him despite his strict adherence to his faith.

-Marge surprises the Flanders family with a new home, which the residents of Springfield have built, though shoddily.
+Marge surprises the Flanders with a new home, which the residents of Springfield have built.
+However, when the Flanders enter, they notice that the interior has a loose nail sticking out of one of the living room walls, a toilet bowl in the kitchen, a load-bearing Krusty the Clown poster in Rod and Todd's bedroom, oddly-shaped doorframes, electrical buildup in the power room, a painted dirt floor, and a tapering hallway to the master bedroom, which has a cat-sized door.

 When Homer leans on the front door, the house immediately collapses.
-Ned's rage finally boils over, and he furiously insults all the townspeople after years of forced politeness.
+Overwhelmed and dismayed, Ned tries to clean his glasses, but one of the lenses pops off and breaks.
+Driven over the edge and finally pushed too far, he attempts to calm himself down, knowing that the residents of Springfield had done their best, but is unable to control his emotions and has an angry meltdown, calling out and ridiculing several people for their flaws and issues that he has with them.